Eden1011/ShadowMP3/README.md

 # ShadowMP3
-### Lightweight, minimalistic media player for the CLI via YouTube API.
+### Lightweight, minimalistic, shell only, media player for the CLI via YouTube API.
 **ShadowMP3** uses the Google Cloud YouTube API to play media from the site, save tracks (as links) and display thumbnails, all inside the Linux terminal.
 It is highly customizable (just a single shell script), and provides thorough code comments for DYI tinkering.